Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/play-level-screen.md

 When the player reaches the end of the level and hits the gold block, the level is "completed" and the `PlayLevelScreen's` state is changed to `LEVEL_COMPLETED`.
 Note that this state change is actually triggered by the `Player`, which calls the `PlayLevelScreen's` `onLevelCompleted` method when it has beaten the level in order for `PlayLevelScreen` to know to change states.
-From there, `PlayLevelScreen` changes state again to the `LEVEL_WIN_MESSAGE` state and shows the "Level Cleared" screen for a short amount of time before bringing the player back to the game's main menu.
+From there, `PlayLevelScreen` changes state again to the `LEVEL_WIN_MESSAGE` state and shows the "Level Cleared" screen for a short amount of time before sending the player to the next level and returning to the `RUNNING` state.

 ![completing-level.gif](../../../assets/images/completing-level.gif)